 i Leniency procedure

-The draft amendment introduces provisions for a whistle-blower to be given a fine reduction by participating in a leniency programme.
+The draft amendment introduces provisions for whistle-blowers to be given a fine reduction by participating in a leniency programme.
 The draft does not elaborate on the procedures, stating that it will be further directed by government regulations.
 Note, however, that leniency will not apply to conspiracies involving tender or bid rigging.
 Leniency might also be granted to a firm making a confession, which makes it easier for the antitrust enforcer to produce proof.
-Leniency programmes could reveal conspiracies that may otherwise not be detected by the antitrust authority and make investigations more efficient and effective.
+Leniency programmes could reveal conspiracies that may otherwise not be detected by the antitrust authority, and make investigations more efficient and effective.

 ii Increase in administrative fines

 Under the current law, the maximum fine that can be imposed on each undertaking is 25 billion rupiahs.
 Parliament is proposing that the amount of the fine be increased to between 5 and 30 per cent of the sales value during the period of the infringement.
 However, the government opposes these figures and proposes a maximum of 25 per cent of the sales value relating to the relevant market during the period of the infringement.
 As yet, there has been no further discussion between Parliament and the government.

 Aside from the amendment, there is an Indonesia Constitutional Court (ICC) decision that affects implementation of the ICL.
 Through its judicial review (Decision No. 85/PUU-XIV/2016), the ICC determines that:

 - the use of the phrase 'other party' in Articles 22, 23 and 24 of the ICL was conditionally contradictory to the 1945 Constitution of the Republic of Indonesia and is not legally binding so long as it is not understood as other than 'and/or party related to other undertakings'; and